tanaytejush/Multi-Tenant-E-Commerce-Platform-/README.md

     return queryset
 ```

-#### 6. Automatic Tenant Assignment
+**Creating New Data**
-When creating new objects, the tenant is automatically set:
+When you create something new (like a product or order), the tenant is set automatically:
 ```python
 def perform_create(self, serializer):
     serializer.save(